chrishumboldt/rocket-propel/README.md

 ```

 ### Browser Prefixes
-Blueplate will apply all the necessary browser prefixes where needed but no longer supports the **-o-** prefix for older versions of Opera.
+Propel will apply all the necessary browser prefixes where needed but no longer supports the **-o-** prefix for older versions of Opera.
 Opera now uses the Blink engine from Chromium (<a href="http://www.opera.com/blogs/desktop/2015/10/opera-33-our-contribution-to-chromium/">Read More</a>).

 Find the other available mixins below: